-The recalculated number of overs will be the minimum number that ensures that the re-scheduled cessation time is no earlier than the original cessation time.
+The re-calculated number of overs will be the minimum number that ensures that the rescheduled cessation time is no earlier than the original cessation time.

-Note The Home Authority will provide a Match Manager.
-After any hold up in play, the Umpires will notify the Scorers of the number of overs lost and the Scorers will perform the Duckworth/Lewis calculations required.
-The Umpires will both satisfy themselves as to the correctness of all such calculations before allowing play to take place.
-The Match Manager will notify the Captains, Scorers and all others concerned of such decisions.
-The Match Manager must understand the Duckworth/Lewis method and must check the scorers' calculations
+Note .
+After any hold up in play, the Umpires will notify the Scorers of the number of overs lost The Umpires will both satisfy themselves as to the correctness of all such calculations before allowing play to take place.
+The Umpires will notify the Captains, Scorers and all others concerned of such decisions.

-5 The Result
+5. The Result

-- 5.1 When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner.
-In the event of a tie, the following shall apply: - 5.1.1 The team losing the lesser number of wickets shall be the winner - 5.1.2 If the result cannot be decided by 5.1 or 5.1.1, the winner shall be the team with the higher score after 15 overs, or if still equal after 14 overs, or if still equal after 13 overs etc.
+When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner.
+In the event of a tie, the following shall apply:

+5.1.1 The team losing the lesser number of wickets shall be the winner.

+5.1.2 If the result cannot be decided by 5.1 or 5.1.1, the winner shall be the team with the higher score after 15 overs, or if still equal after 14 overs, or if still equal after 13 overs etc.

-- 5.2 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum 10 overs), then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing.
-In Rounds 1 and 2 of the Competition this will be calculated on the basis of average run rate.
-From Round 3 onwards this revised target will be calculated by the Duckworth/Lewis method.
-An integral target will be set for the team batting second with one run less than this target resulting in a Tie (see 5.4 below).
-If after the restart of play it is discovered that the wrong Duckworth/Lewis target has been set, the faulty target shall stand. - 5.3 If a match is abandoned before it has been played to a conclusion and before the team batting second has received its allotted number of overs (providing that it has received not less than 10 overs), the result shall be decided by average run rate in the 1st and 2nd Rounds of the competition and by the Duckworth/Lewis method in Round 3 onwards. - 5.4 In the event of a Tie when the Duckworth/Lewis method has been used, the match will be decided as outlined in 5.5. - 5.5 In the event of no result being obtained within this rule, the Captains should, if circumstances (outdoors or indoors) permit, agree (in case of disagreement the Umpires shall decide) to the following form of 'bowl-out' contest to achieve a result: five players from each side will bowl over-arm two deliveries each at a wicket (conforming to Law 8) from a wicket (conforming to Law 8) pitched at a distance of 22 yards with, if practicable, bowling, popping and return creases (conforming to Law 9).
-The first bowler from team A will bowl two deliveries then the first bowler from team B will bowl two deliveries, then the second bowler from Team A will bowl two deliveries and so on.
+5.2 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than that originally allotted (minimum 10 overs), then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing. this will be calculated on the basis of average run rate.5.3 If a match is abandoned before it has been played to a conclusion and before the team batting second has received its allotted number of overs (providing that it has received not less than 10 overs), the result shall be decided by average run rate

+5.3.1 For the purposes of 5.2 and 5.3 if either team is bowled out in less than the number of overs scheduled for their innings (whether 50 overs or a revised figure) then the average run rate of such team is calculated on the basis of the full number of such scheduled overs.

+5.4 In the event of a Tie the match will be decided as outlined in 5.5.

+5.5 In the event of no result being obtained within this rule, the Captains should. if circumstances (outdoors or indoors) permit, agree (in case of disagreement the Umpires shall decide) to the following form of "bowl-out" contest to achieve a result: five players from each side will bowl over-arm two deliveries each at a wicket (conforming to Law 8) from a wicket (conforming to Law 8) pitched at a distance of 22 yards with, if practicable, bowling, popping and return creases (conforming to Law 9).
 The side which bowls down the wicket (as defined in Law 28.1) most times shall be the winner.
-If the scores are equal, the same players will bowl one ball each alternately to achieve a result on a 'sudden death' basis.
-If circumstances make the contest impossible, the match shall be decided by the toss of a coin.
+If the scores are equal, the same players will bowl one ball each alternately to achieve a result an a "sudden death" basis.
+If circumstances make the contest impossible the match shall be decided by the toss of a coin.

-The following shall also apply in respect of 'bowl-outs':
+The following shall also apply in respect of "bowl-outs":